jeenapandit/aer-capstone/vmtest/readme.md

 # AER-capstone - VM Test
 These files are for
-1. – Build an environment to run Terraform
+1. Built an environment to run Terraform
-2. – Install the Terraform software and ensure it works properly
+2. Installed the Terraform software and ensured it works properly
-3. – Test the environment by creating a simple virtual machine
+3. Tested the environment by creating a simple virtual machine